nicksanders/django-usda/README.rst

 Data Import
 -----------
-To import the latest SR22 data.
-Simply use the `import_sr22` management command as follows:
+To import the latest SR26 data.
+Simply use the `import_sr` management command as follows:

-    ./manage.py import_sr22
+    ./manage.py import_sr

-The above assumes that the `sr22.zip` file is in the current folder.
+The above assumes that the `sr26.zip` file is in the current folder.
 To specify an alternative location specify `-f <filename>`.

-The `import_sr22` command takes several options:
+The `import_sr` command takes several options:

 * --database <dbname> -- Specify an alternative database to populate.
 * --food -- Create/update all foods.